 - 25 year warranty.

-The packaging contains a lot of accessories.
+The packaging of this Singer mini sewing machine contains a lot of accessories for all your sewing projects – big or small.
 Inside it you’ll find an all purpose foot, zipper foot, buttonhole foot, button sewing foot, seam ripper with lint brush, edge/quilting guide, needles, thread spool caps, bobbins, screwdriver, darning plate, soft-sided dust cover, machine intro dvd, instruction manual with stitch guide, foot control, power cord.